weirdev/lagern/INPROGRESS.md

 ====

-Fix for uploading hash lists
-	The hash used to store them is not the hash of their contents Backblaze verifies uploads with a hash (a feature we currently use and want to continue to support) Other services may do so as well, and may not be optional Needed if we want to verify on write
+Hash lists in bloblocations not in blob data
 Data integrity and encryption support
+	Verify contents when retrieving from blobstore
+		Channel codes for hashlist blobs
-	Channel codes for backupset and blobstore files Channel codes for hashlist blobs
+	Channel codes for backupset and blobstore files Channel codes for blobs?
-	Channel codes for blobs?
 		Make optional?
 		blob hash would have to be calculated from (blobdata + redundant bits) so entire file can easily be hash checked when using online services
 	Verify on write?
+		Backing up
+		Restoring
 Project structure change
 	Better API compliance
 		Public api only in Core